ManuelGil/vscode-auto-barrel/README.md

 ## License

-Extension Starter Kit for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+This extension is licensed under the MIT License. see the [MIT License](https://opensource.org/licenses/MIT) for details.